wojciechpolak/glifestream/INSTALL.md

 and all have write permissions by your webserver.

-Use `glifestream/worker.py` to automatically fetch external streams (via cron), list available streams or remove old entries.
-See `worker.py --help`.
+Use `glifestream/worker.py` to automatically fetch external streams (via `worker.py --daemon`), schedule maintenance cleanup jobs, list available streams or remove old entries.
+The cleanup schedule is configurable with the `WORKER_MAINTENANCE_JOBS` JSON setting/environment variable using 5-field crontab expressions.
+See
+`worker.py --help`.